jiviglianco/jiviglianco/README.md

 # Hello, World! 👋

-I'm Juan Ignacio Viglianco, a passionate backend developer with 8 years of experience.
+I'm Juan Ignacio Viglianco, a passionate software engineer.
 Welcome to my GitHub profile!

 ## About Me

-I love building robust and scalable backend systems using various technologies and frameworks.
+I am a software engineer with over 8 years of experience in full-stack development.
+I have contributed to a diverse array of projects, including those in finance, banking, cryptocurrency, and investments, as well as veterinary laboratories and arm care for professional baseball players.
+My passion for technology and dedication to excellence have allowed me to master various technologies and adapt swiftly to the unique challenges of each project.

 ## Skills